npnelson3/topas2matlab/README.md

 by Nick Nelson <npnelson3@gmail.com>

 # Basic Features
 `topas2matlab(filename,DoseGridType)` converts csv-binned TOPAS outputs to a Matlab array where the DoseGridType is either Cylindrical or Rectilinear.
-The function will evauluate the dimensions of the dose grid (1D, 2D, or 3D voxels) and places the respective TOPAS values into a 1D, 2D, or 3D array. 'topas2matlab_bin()' converts binary-binned TOPAS outputs to a Matlab array.
+The function will evauluate the dimensions of the dose grid (1D, 2D, or 3D voxels) and places the respective TOPAS values into a 1D, 2D, or 3D array. `topas2matlab_bin(filename)` converts binary-binned TOPAS outputs to a Matlab array with the help of `readBinHeader(headerFile)` which simply reads in the amount of bins and their widths in X, Y, and Z.

 # Basic Usage
 ```matlab